 And there is a reason for that.
 Business Insider’s report found that Facebook is the least trusted social media platform regarding data privacy.
 This could explain the fact why our survey respondents are two times more concerned about the metaverse’s ownership of their private information (42% of answers) than unwanted exposure to explicit content (18% of answers) or an increase in cybercrime (26% of answers).

-However, the biggest alleged dangers of the metaverse are connected to mental health and general well-being.
+However, one of the key metaverse statistics that we found is that the biggest alleged dangers of the metaverse are connected to mental health and general well-being.
 Our respondents see the addiction to a simulated universe as a real threat (47%), along with mental health consequences such as depression and anxiety (41%), as well as increasing obesity (35%).

 Some people who wanted to share specific answers said that the metaverse could cause “misinformation spread,” as well as create “information bubbles,” especially once it merges physical reality with augmented reality.